What Is Bubble Tea?

 Have you tried bubble tea?
 It is a tea drink with tapioca balls and is also called pearl milk tea, bubble milk tea, bubble cup, or just boba.
 It originally came from Taiwan and became popular in the 1980s, then spread to other countries in the 1990s.

 The recipe usually has tea (oolong tea, green tea or some kind of tea), milk, sugar, and toppings like tapioca balls, jelly or pudding.
-It can either be served hot or cold, and you can choose your own toppings.
-Later, It became a hit and nowadays you can almost see them anywhere.
-In fact, if you go to Taiwan or Hongkong you would think bubble tea is their national drink because of its popularity (like coffee or soda is to US) .
+It can be served either hot or cold, and you can choose your own toppings.

-However, in 1983, a woman named Liu Han-Chieh had thought of adding tapioca pearls to her tea drinks, which became the new fad.
-Back then, the tapioca pearls were added to the cold infused tea with fruit flavour, and if shaken well, also produce bubbles.
+However, in 1983, a woman named Liu Han-Chieh thought of adding tapioca pearls to her tea, which became the new fad.
+Back then, the tapioca pearls were added to the cold infused tea with fruit flavour, and if shaken well, also produced bubbles.
 That's the bubble tea we came to know today.

 Bubble Tea in Australia

 However, it is helpful to note that most bubble teas out there contain very little tea – or maybe even none at all.
 Instead, they are chock full of sugar.
-As one health advocate calculated, it has an average of 90g of sugar per 12oz serving.
+Based the calculation of a study in National Institutes of Health, bubble tea has an average of 38g of sugar per 473 mL single serving.

 To put that into perspective, the American Heart Association recommends that the average adult male should eat 37.5g, and a woman just 25g, of sugar in a full day.
-The body can’t process all that extra sugar, and can eventually lead to Type 2 Diabetes.
-So there.
+The body can’t process all that extra sugar, which means excessive sugar intake can eventually lead to Type 2 Diabetes.

 As in all things, moderation is key.